akirby23/botw-quiz/README.md

 ### Code

 - [Stack Overflow](https://stackoverflow.com/questions/40056747/print-a-list-of-dictionaries-in-table-form) was consulted for guidance on how to print the scoreboard data to the terminal in the form of a table using Tabulate.
-- Credit to [gnuton](https://gist.github.com/gnuton/3c7a46447d2be0aee0b2) on Github for the code that within the "slow_print()" function.
+- Credit to [gnuton](https://gist.github.com/gnuton/3c7a46447d2be0aee0b2) on GitHub for the code within the "slow_print()" function.
 - [Fsymbols](https://fsymbols.com/generators/carty/) was used to generate the ASCII text for the Main Menu, Scoreboard & Instructions pages.
 - [Python Pool](https://www.pythonpool.com/python-colorama/) was consulted for guidance on how to print coloured text to the terminal using Colorama.
 - The “logo” ASCII art was obtained from [asciiart.eu](https://www.asciiart.eu/video-games/zelda) & modified by me to fit the terminal.